Lebs87/Lebs87/README.md

-- 👋 Hi, I’m Luis Eduardo
+- 👋 Hi, I’m Luis Eduardo Full Stack Developer.
 - 👀 I’m interested in working in an excellent company where I can grow professionally.
-- 🌱 I’m currently learning Backend
+- 🌱 I’m currently getting certified in Angular.
-- 💞️I am looking to collaborate on cryptocurrency, trading and finance projects
+- 💞️I am looking to collaborate on finance projects.
 - 📫 How to reach me: my linkedin https://www.linkedin.com/in/luisbelisario/